DLV111/TheAnimalFarmAutomation/README.md

 ```

 ## Donations/Referrals

-Any information below is my personal view and is not finanical advice.
-Always do your own research and as I say, only invest money you can afford to lose.

 1. If you'd like to donate some $$ please do so to this address (BNB/BUSD) please!
 2. If you are considering signing up to drip/animal farm jump into our telegram channel https://t.me/flowriders and mention that @Zobah111 sent you.
 The team has some great sign up bonuses and is a helpful and friendly group.